Vishwadeep-Balakrishnan/Vishwadeep-Balakrishnan/README.md

 ### こんにちは 🌱

-I am an undergrad majoring in CS & Math and I'm into AI Research, building cool software, computational and applied physics, or just about anything that's both fun, complex and meaningful to work on.
+I am an undergrad majoring in CS & Math, and I'm into AI Research, applied physics, and writing cool software.

-> 🧠 **AI Research** — Built interpretable AI systems with controlled memory, then stress-tested how memory fails to better understand how AI models can use it more effectively.
+> 🧠 **AI Research** — Built interpretable AI models with controlled memory, then stress-tested how memory fails to understand how we can build better memory mechanisms for AI.
 Planning to work more on mechanistic interpretability + model architecture.

 > 🛠️ **Projects** — `RouteLab: a Python library for API mocking `, `phantom: a distributed in-memory KV store in C`, `LDPC Error Correction Simulator`